onurz24/NextJS-14-Redux-Template/README.md

-NextJS 14 Template with Redux Toolkit .
-App Router,TypeScript, Tailwind and a Counter Application as Demonstartion for Global State Management
+**NextJS 14 Template with Redux Toolkit.**
+- Counter Application as Demonstartion for Global State Management.
+- Using App Router,TypeScript, TailwindCSS and SCSS.